reflectoring/reflectoring.github.io/content/blog/2024/2024-05-10-spring-cloud-aws-s3.md

 url: "spring-cloud-aws-s3"
 ---

 In modern web applications, storing and retrieving files has become a common requirement.
-Whether it's user uploaded content like images and documents or application generated logs and reports, having a reliable and scalable storage solution is crucial.
+Whether it is user uploaded content like images and documents or application generated logs and reports, having a reliable and scalable storage solution is crucial.

 One such solution provided by AWS is <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide" target="_blank">Amazon S3 (Simple Storage Service)</a>, which is a widely used, highly scalable, and durable object storage service.